 Stanford is transparent with their admissions data and shares their information from the Common Data Set.

-For the Class of 2020, 95% of accepted students were in the top 10% of their class, and 99% were in the top quarter of their high school graduating class.
+For the Class of 2021, 95% of accepted students were in the top 10% of their class, and 99% were in the top quarter of their high school graduating class.
 93.19% of admitted students had a GPA of 3.75 or higher.
-Out of 43,977 applicants, only 1,318 received letters of acceptance to Stanford’s Class of 2020, in addition to the 745 early action students accepted in December.
-At 4.69 percent, this year’s undergraduate admissions rate one of the lowest in Stanford’s history.
+Out of 44,073 candidates, the largest application pool in Stanford’s history, only 1,329 received letters of acceptance to Stanford’s Class of 2021, in addition to the 721 early action students accepted in December.
+This year’s admits come from 50 states and 82 countries, and over 18 percent of the accepted students are the first in their families to attend a four-year college.
 Very few students get off the wait list – that’s because so many students accept Stanford when they are accepted.
-Last year, only 55 waitlisted students were admitted out of the 1,045 who accepted a place on the wait list.
-Of last year’s accepted students, 75% had a GPA of 4.0 and above, and 95% of admitted students were in the top 80% of their high school class.

 As is the case with most schools, teacher recommendations are best from grades 11 and 12.
 Stanford requires two letters of recommendation from teachers, though they add that you may submit a maximum of one optional letter of recommendation if there is another person—not a teacher or counselor—who knows you well and will provide new insights about you.
 We counsel our students carefully on this as colleges really don’t want random recommendations from a friend of a friend or a professor who taught you for 2 weeks in a summer class.